CyrusNajmabadi/lang-design/DictionaryExpressions.md

 ## Motivation

-While dictionary-values are similar to standard sequential collection-values in that they can be interpreted as a sequence of key/value pairs, they differ in that they are often used for their more fundamental capability of efficient looking up of values based on a provided key.
-In an analysis of the BCL and the nuget package ecosystem, sequential-collection types and values make up the lion's share of collections used.
-However, dictionary types were still used a significant amount, with appearances in APIs occurring at between 5 and 10% the amount of sequential collections, and with values appearing universally.
+While dictionaries are similar to standard sequential collections in that they can be interpreted as a sequence of key/value pairs, they differ in that they are often used for their more fundamental capability of efficient looking up of values based on a provided key.
+In an analysis of the BCL and the NuGet package ecosystem, sequential collection types and values make up the lion's share of collections used.
+However, dictionary types were still used a significant amount, with appearances in APIs occurring at between 5 and 10% the amount of sequential collections, and with dictionary values appearing universally in all programs.

 Currently, all C# programs must use many different and unfortunately verbose approaches to create instances of such values.
 Some approaches also have performance drawbacks.
 Here are some common examples:

 1. Collection-initializer types, which require syntax like `new Dictionary<X, Y> { ... }` (lacking inference of possibly verbose TKey and TValue) prior to their values, and which can cause multiple reallocations of memory because they use `N` `.Add` invocations without supplying an initial capacity.
-1. Immutable collections, which require syntax like `ImmutableDictionary.CreateRange(...)`, but which are also unpleasant due to the need to provide values as an `IEnumerable<KeyValuePair>`s.
+1. Immutable collections, which require syntax like `ImmutableDictionary.CreateRange(...)`, but which are also unpleasant due to the need to provide values as an `IEnumerable<KeyValuePair>`.
 Builders are even more unwieldy.
-1. Read-only dictionaries, which require both making a normal dictionary first, then wrapping them.
+1. Read-only dictionaries, which require first making a normal dictionary, then wrapping it.
-1. Concurrent-dictionaries, which lack an `.Add` method, and thus cannot be used with normal collection initializers.
+1. Concurrent dictionaries, which lack an `.Add` method, and thus cannot be used with normal collection initializers.

 Looking at the surrounding ecosystem, we also find examples everywhere of dictionary creation being more convenient and pleasant to use.
 Swift, TypeScript, Dart, Ruby, Python, and more, opt for a succinct syntax for this purpose, with widespread usage, and to great effect.
-Cursory investigations have revealed no substantive problems arising in those ecosystems with having these literals built in.
+Cursory investigations have revealed no substantive problems arising in those ecosystems with having these built-in syntax forms.

-Unlike *collection expressions*, C# does not have an existing pattern serving as the corresponding deconstruction form.
-Designs here should be made with a consideration for being complimentary with deconstruction work.
+Unlike with *collection expressions*, C# does not have an existing pattern serving as the corresponding deconstruction form.
+Designs here should be made with a consideration for being complementary with deconstruction work.

 An inclusive solution is needed for C#.
 It should meet the vast majority of case for customers in terms of the dictionary-like types and values they already have.
 It should also feel pleasant in the language, complement the work done with collection expressions, and naturally extend to pattern matching in the future.

 ## Detailed Design